pkp/pkp-docs/translating-guide/en/translate-documentation.md

 ![](./assets/translating-guide-gitlocalize-chapter-files.png)

-The chapter files will be listed in alphabetical order, but it might be easier for you to translate the files in their logical order.
+The chapter files will be listed in alphabetical order.
+Start by translating the SUMMARY.md file.
+After that you can translate the files in any order you want, but it might be easier for you to translate the files in their logical order.
 If so, you can open the guide in the [Docs Hub](https://docs.pkp.sfu.ca/index.html) to see what order the chapters are in and follow that order.

-Whichever order you decide to follow, open the file you want to translate first.
+Starting with the SUMMARY.md file, open the file.
 You will see a split-view editor, with the original text on the left.
 GitLocalize breaks the files down into translatable segments, automatically links the translation with the version in the source language, highlighting the sections that are missing translations.

 If you click the text on the right, a text-editing box will appear with the original text in it.
 You can replace this text with translated text.
 Click **Submit** as you finish each part.

 ![](./assets/translating-guide-gitlocalize-translate-text-box.png)